hisashin/chip/doc/procedure/manufacturer/chromatography_chip.md

 ### Ingredients

+The following table described the necessary ingredients and whether it's possible to either make it in-house at low cost (homemade) or order it.

 Name | Order | Homemade
 ---- | ----- | --------
+DNA oligomers | yes | no
-Artificial DNA containing target complementary sequence fused to LacZ | yes | yes T7 RNA polymerase *in vitro* transcription mix | yes | yes cell-free *in vitro* translation mix based on bacterial ribosomes | yes | yes
+Artificial DNA containing target sequence fused to LacZ | yes | yes T7 RNA polymerase *in vitro* transcription mix | yes | yes cell-free *in vitro* translation mix based on bacterial ribosomes | yes | yes